evkx/evkx.github.io/content/models/volvo/ex30/EX30_Single_Motor_Extended_Range/_index.md

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate).

 You can choose between two types of roofs on this model.
-As an option, you can order this model with a large panoramic roof extending over most of the areas from the front to the rear.
-This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
-It has an electric curtain that occupants can use to protect against the sun.
+As an option, you can order this model with a large panoramic roof extending from the front to the rear.
+This glass makes the car's interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
+The glass is toned to protect against heat from the sun.

 {{< sitefiguresized thumb="models/volvo/ex30/ex30_single_motor_extended_range/exterior_1_st.jpg" title="Volvo EX30 Single Motor Extended Range" width="3000" height="2250"  >}}